 This course covers Management 3.0, an innovative way to approach management and team leadership within your organization.
-Management 3.0 was created by Jurgen Appelo and is based on the premise that management is not the exclusive responsibility of executives, but rather it is a group responsibility.
+Management 3.0 is based on the premise that management is not the exclusive responsibility of executives, but rather it is a group responsibility.
 Leaders should pursue the goal of growing and transforming organizations that are great places to work, where people are engaged, the work is continually improving, and clients are simply delighted.

 At the end of this course students will be able to:

-- Define key objectives and indicators for work management.
+- Define objectives and indicators for work management

 Training in Management 3.0 is aimed at any professional who wishes to apply Agile principles to successfully manage teams and become a true leader.
 It may include, among others, CEOs, IT Directors, Directors of other departments, HR, Project Managers, Scrum Masters, Product Owners, Product Managers, Developers, Business Analysts, and in general, anyone who, due to their professional needs, wants to learn how to motivate and develop people, how to create and manage self-managed teams organized, as well as to define organizational structures capable of adapting to changes.

 Attendees must have some experience in teamwork, and basic knowledge of project, product and/or service management.

 Each student will receive a copy of the official Management 3.0 documentation as well as an extensive catalog of digital resources.

 Engaging and interactive face-to-face course (a virtual version is also available).
 Our instructors teach all course materials using the demonstrative method; the participants learn new concepts through exercises and real application practices.

 At the end of the course, students will have the option of applying to receive the Management 3.0 Certificate of Practice and/or becoming a Management 3.0 Licensed Facilitator.
 Additionally, students will earn 14 credit hours for their attendance.